s-light/SimpleLedStripController/README.md

 this would give some more space for effect calculations...
-(its also fine as is - the classic rainbow gives us 100fps currently...) the other advantage of the SN74LVC2T45 is its *VCC Isolation Feature* - currently i have to disable the outputs of the levelshifter to High-Z manually - otherwise
+(its also fine as is - the classic rainbow gives us 100fps currently...) the other advantage of the SN74LVC2T45 is its *VCC Isolation Feature* - currently i have to disable the outputs of the levelshifter to High-Z manually - otherwise the leds try to power up from the 5V coming over the data-lines :-( this isolation feature just does exactly this: if on of the VCC's is off the output is HIGH-Z :-) one thing less to care about in software ;-)

 currently the off-state current consumption is about 4mA@12V 1,5mA are alone for the standby of the small 5V DC/DC converter that powers the uC...